Delaware Company Formations for Non-Residents

 As an aspiring business owner, you may hear stories about the benefits of forming a Delaware company.
-Delaware’s Court of Chancery, flexible corporate structures, and no information is public are all great reasons to start a Delaware business.
+Delaware’s Court of Chancery, flexible corporate structures, and robust privacy policies are all great reasons to start a Delaware business.
 And, believe it or not, these benefits are not limited to Delaware residents.
 In fact, you do not have to live in, or even visit, the State of Delaware to form a Delaware company.
 Except for residents of restricted countries (such as Cuba, Iran, North Korea, Syria, and Russia), anyone can establish a Delaware corporation or LLC as a non-resident and conduct lawful business activities from anywhere in the world.

 Just about anyone can start a business in Delaware.
 There are no citizenship or residency requirements for company owners, directors, or officers.
 This makes Delaware an appealing option for non-residents who want to conduct business in the U.S. or hold U.S.-based assets.
 However, Delaware does require every business to maintain a registered agent with a physical address in the state.